1981 to 1995 722.3 722.4 Modulation and Full Pressure Test Kit

 Too much pressure and you will blow the seals.
 Too little pressure and you will wear out the clutch packs.
-Now in stock.
 When installing a new vacuum modulator on your transmission, you most likely will need to adjust it.
 There are two ways to do this.
 Many have said you can adjust it by "feel."
 That means you drive the car, test the shifts, get under the car, adjust the cap, drive the car again, and repeat this process until it "feels right."
 The other way is to attach a pressure gauge to the transmission pressure test port and adjust it to factory specs.
 This is the better way, as guessing can cause an "over-pressurization" inside the transmission, leading to fluid and pressure leaks at the critical O-rings and lip seals.

 Product Details